datagovuk/guidance/monthly_datasets_problem.md

    NB You don't need to put them in order with the arrow buttons - a time series will display in the correct order automatically.

 When a new month's data comes out you simple [Edit the dataset](dataset_form.html#edit-a-dataset), click on the "Data files" tab and fill in a new row.
+Finally click 'Save and finish'.

 ## What about converting lots of datasets?